 You also need to think about location.
 This requires figuring out the market.
 Accessibility to transport, shopping hubs and lifestyle attractions, should all play a factor in your decision.

 Then there’s the opportunity to improve the value of the property.
 Houses have greater potential for renovations, rebuilds and extensions.

-In deciding what’s better – a house vs apartment investment, the right property type for you depends upon a number of factors; your financial situation, how long you’ve been a property investor, the state of your current investment property portfolio, when you expect to retire, your capacity for risk and much, much more.
+In deciding what’s better – a house vs apartment investment, the right property type for you will depend upon a number of factors such as your financial situation, how long you’ve been a property investor, the state of your current investment property portfolio, when you expect to retire, your capacity for risk and much, much more.

 There are also other options available other than just house vs apartment.
-To balance affordability and size, you can always own a townhouse or even other property types such as duplexes and villas.
+As mentioned, to balance affordability and size, you can always own a townhouse or even other property types such as duplexes and villas.

 In reality, what works better – a house vs apartment investment?
 Either, or in between can work and there is no one size fits all solution.

 If you want to learn how to do this and start investing, come to one of our free Property Investor Webinars happening this week.

 Why is property investment a good investment?
 Why not invest in shares or bonds instead?
 Which investment is the most secure?
 If you’ve come to a crossroads in your life where you’re ready to start building your wealth but questions like these are bouncing around your head, then it’s time to sit down and start your education on investing.